nFerrar/Iter/Planned Features.md

 #NPC Interaction

-Give and take items. - Can be fudged through events.
+Give and take items. - Can currently be fudged through events.